hbctraining/DGE_workshop_salmon_online/schedule/links-to-lessons.md

 ## Learning Objectives

-- Perform, explain and interpret QC on count data using Principal Component Analysis (PCA) and hierarchical clustering
+- Explain and interpret QC on count data using Principal Component Analysis (PCA) and hierarchical clustering
 - Implement DESeq2 to obtain a list of significantly different genes
-- Perform and explain functional analysis on gene lists with R-based tools
+- Perform functional analysis on gene lists with R-based tools

 ## Installations